Vets-Who-Code/Prework/modules/capstone.md

 If approved:

 - Review your pre-work — Everything builds on this foundation
-- Rest — The program is intense
+- Rest — The accelerator is intense
 - Set up your schedule — 20-24 hours per week for 17 weeks
 - Tell your family — They need to know you'll be busy
 - Show up ready to work